 “Oh, I think you do, Mewtwo.
 I've seen the way you look at her.”

-“From Mount Quena.
-That is where Mew and I stayed at for two months, and he said the same damn thing you just said.
-Just worded differently, mind you, but it was the same concept!”
+“From Mount Quena where Mew and I stayed at for two months.
+He said the same damn thing you just said.
+Worded differently, mind you, but it was the same concept.”

 The smile of the bird's looked creepier the broader it became.
 “And?
 What did he suspect?”